19.1 ASSISTANCE FOR STUDENTS WITH CHILDREN

 For an evaluation, outside referral, or assignment to a therapist call 773-702-9800 to schedule an appointment.
-You can also speak with the Dean of Students or the Associate Director of Student Affairs for a referral.
+Students also can speak with the Dean of Students or the Associate Director of Student Affairs for a referral.
 Ordinarily, students are scheduled for an intake evaluation within a few days, although emergency cases are handled immediately.
 There is no need to make an appointment in a crisis.
 The SCS counselor on-call for evenings and weekends can be reached at 773-702-3625.

 LET’S TALK offers free and confidential consultations and support with professional counselors on a variety of issues.
 No appointment is necessary.
 See http://counseling.uchicago.edu/page/let’s-talk.

 In addition, the University’s Student Counseling Service (SCS) has an Academic Skills Assessment Program (ASAP) that is an educational, clinically-based program designed to provide comprehensive study skills counseling.